yorelog/GTA-RL/README.md

 Possible options for --decode_strategy are "greedy" and "bs" (for beam search).
 Use --beam_width <int> with "bs" option.

-## Visulization
+## Visualization

-Use the following script to visulize the solution.
+Use the following script to visualize the solution.

 ## Acknowledgements
-We thank attention learning to route [https://github.com/wouterkool/attention-learn-to-route] for easily extendable code base.
+We thank attention learning to route [https://github.com/wouterkool/attention-learn-to-route] for an easily extendable codebase.